Speech-Interaction-Technology-Aalto-U/itsp/_build/html/_sources/Computational_models_of_human_language_processing.md

 and propose different hypotheses for different aspects of language learning.
-They also produce functional algorithms for processing acoustic or multimodal language data in low-resource settings, where access to data labels is limited (e.g., Kakouros & Räsänen, 2016; Kamper et al., 2017; Räsänen et al., 2018).
+They also produce functional algorithms for processing acoustic or multimodal language data in low-resource settings, where access to data labels is limited (e.g., {cite:t}`kakouros20163pro,kamper2017segmental,rasanen2018pre`).
 Long-term outcomes from language acquisition modeling contribute to both basic science and practice.
 In terms of basic science, the research tries to answer the question of how one of the most advanced aspects of human cognition, i.e., language,